United States Army Simulation and Training Technology Center: ICT

-In 1997 the National Research Council's Report "Modeling and Simulation: Linking Entertainment and Defense" identified a technology opportunity for leveraging DoD and Entertainment research.
-On 10 August 1999, DDRE approved the University of Southern California (USC) Institute for Creative Technologies (ICT) as a DoD University Affiliated Research Center (UARC) as a collaboration between the Army, the University of Southern California, and the entertainment industry.
+In 1997, the National Research Council's Report "Modeling and Simulation: Linking Entertainment and Defense" identified a technology opportunity for leveraging DoD and entertainment research.
+On 10 August 1999, DDRE approved the University of Southern California (USC) Institute for Creative Technologies (ICT) as a US Department of Defense (DoD) University Affiliated Research Center (UARC) as a collaboration between the Army, USC, and the entertainment industry.

-STTC is the executive agent for the Army's partnership with the ICT.
+The STTC is the executive agent for the Army's partnership with the ICT.
 As the executive agent, the STTC co-chairs the Technical Advisory Board with a representative from ASA(ALT) to review and execute research topics.
 STTC plays a major role in identifying opportunities and assisting the ICT with the integration and transition of technologies to the Army.